Infection prevention and control

 - loss of, or change in, sense of smell or taste (anosmia)

-All staff and parents and carers should be advised that anyone with these symptoms, or who has had contact with a family/community member with these symptoms, should not attend or should be asked to return home.
+All staff and parents and carers should be advised that anyone with these symptoms should not attend or should be asked to return home.
 They should also be told to follow Test and Protect procedures.

 All staff working in and with settings should be supported to follow up to date health protection advice on household or self-isolation and Test and Protect procedures if they or someone in their household exhibits COVID-19 symptoms, or if they have been identified by NHS contact tracers as a close contact of someone with the virus.
 Guidance on this is available from NHS Inform, Parent Club and gov.scot.

 - school age childcare setting staff who opt to undertake asymptomatic testing do not need to self-isolate while awaiting results, as long as no symptoms develop unless they are a close contact of a symptomatic and confirmed case, in which case they will need to self-isolate.
 If their asymptomatic test is positive, the member of staff must isolate until a confirmatory PCR is received, even if they are without symptoms.
-If their asymptomatic test is negative, they can remain at work unless symptoms develop but should not consider themselves free from infection and must still adhere to all mitigations.
+If their asymptomatic test is negative, they can remain at work unless symptoms develop (however, as set out above, if they are a close contact of a symptomatic and confirmed case, they will need to self-isolate and take a PCR test).
+If their asymptomatic test is positive, the member of staff must isolate until a confirmatory PCR is received, even if they are without symptoms.
+If their asymptomatic test is negative, they can remain at work unless symptoms develop but should not consider themselves free from infection and must still adhere to all mitigations

 - if the PCR test is positive, the person must remain in isolation until 10 days from symptom onset, or longer if symptoms persist or 10 days from the test date if there are no symptoms.
-The rest of the household must remain in isolation for 10 days from symptom onset in the symptomatic person, even if they don’t have symptoms themselves.
-These people should not attend settings.
-The date of onset of symptoms (or of test, if asymptomatic) is to be considered day 1 of 10.
+The date of onset of symptoms (or of test, if asymptomatic) is to be considered day 1 of 10

 - everyone who tests positive for COVID-19 will be put in touch with the local contact tracing team so that other close contacts can be identified.
-All close contacts who are in the same household as confirmed cases must self-isolate immediately.
+All close contacts who are in the same household as confirmed cases must self-isolate immediately and take a PCR test

-- unless otherwise advised by Test and Protect or local Incident Management Teams, where children or staff do not have symptoms but are self-isolating as a close contact of a person who is a confirmed case, other people in their household will not be asked to self-isolate along with them.
+- unless otherwise advised by Test and Protect or local Incident Management Teams, where staff do not have symptoms but are self-isolating as a close contact of a person who is a confirmed case, other people in their household will not be asked to self-isolate along with them

 Staff can book a test through www.nhsinform.scot, the employer referral portal (for staff only) or, if they cannot get online, by calling 0800 028 2816.
 Parents and carers can book a test on a child’s behalf.